BIGJRA/BIGJRA.github.io/rejuv.md

 fly to a Pidgey or something.

 Fly to Evergreen Forest, and head up.
 Rock Climb here, then use Strength to get to the top.
-Here, you’ll find an *Ice Memory* and have a chance to catch **Sneasel**!
+Here, you'll find an *Ice Memory* and have a chance to catch **Sneasel**!
 Towards the top of the area, surf across a pond, climb some rocks and use Strength again to pick up MegaStone *Audinite!*
 Make your way to the spring.
 Battle and catch “The Emperor” (**Empoleon**).
-Back outside the forest, talk to Nana in her house for a *King’s Rock!*
+Back outside the forest, talk to Nana in her house for a *King's Rock!*

 Head to North Evergreen Cave.
 Melt the ice again with a move like Lava Plume to get to the top.
 Push the boulder into this hole.
 On the next